 - Help eliminate contamination-related boiler tube failures

-- Have superior flow characteristics for a smaller footprint and lower capital costs
+- Superior flow characteristics for smaller footprint and lower capital costs

-- Are a cost-effective solution to reduce start-up time and increase boiler reliability
+- Cost-effective solution to reduce start-up time and increase boiler reliability

 Ultipleat High Flow technology controls metal and silica solid contamination in condensate water to reduce or eliminate boiler tube failures, and drastically shorten chemical holds during start-up.

 Metallics and silica present a tremendous challenge to water chemistry and integrity, especially during plant start-up.
 Ultipleat High Flow condensate filter systems are designed to rapidly deplete the system of its particulate iron and silica.
-By controlling iron and silica in their solid solid-state at very high efficiency, Ultipleat High Flow condensate filters allow for a rapid start-up without the risk of the formation of soluble contaminants at higher temperatures.
+By controlling iron and silica in their solid state at very high efficiency, Ultipleat High Flow condensate filters allow for rapid start-up without the risk of formation of soluble contaminants at higher temperatures.
 This can result in 50 % shorter chemical holds due to iron and silica.
-High High-efficiency filtration with such a nuclear condensate filter can serve as a perfect complement to chemical treatment by taking the brunt of the contaminant challenge.
+High efficiency filtration can serve as a perfect complement to chemical treatment by taking the brunt of the contaminant challenge.
 The result is more precise and efficient chemical treatment with reduced chemical costs.

-The Ultipleat High Flow nuclear condensate filter allows superior flow characteristics through the filter medium, combining superior removal efficiency with a lower flow resistance and extended service life.
+Ultipleat High Flow filter elements allow superior flow characteristics through the filter medium, combining superior removal efficiency with a lower flow resistance and extended service life.
 The element’s inside-out flow configuration enables easy replacement ensuring the contaminants remain inside the element.
-The filter elements can be compacted, incinerated, or shredded for disposal, thanks to their metal-free construction.
+The filter elements can be compacted, incinerated or shredded for disposal, thanks to their metal-free construction.